-- a) Mark to Market: In accordance with Governmental Accounting Standard Board (GASB) Statement 40, the portfolio will be marked to market on a monthly or more frequent basis and treated as "Available for Sale" for reporting purposes. - b) Wires, ACH's, and other electronic transfers: Electronic transfers will require either dual control in the establishment of a repetitive transaction or dual control in the release of a non-repetitive transaction. - c) Prudent Investor: Treasury staff will at all times be held to the "Prudent Investor Standard" when investing, reinvesting, purchasing, acquiring, exchanging, selling, or managing public funds.
-The County Treasurer and his/her deputies shall act with care, skill, prudence, and diligence under the circumstances then prevailing, specifically including, but not limited to, the general economic conditions and the anticipated needs of the County and other depositors that a prudent person acting in a like capacity and familiarity with those matters would use in the conduct of investing funds of a like character and with like aims to safeguard the principal and maintain the liquidity needs of the County and other depositors. - d) Indemnification: The Treasurer and his or her staff, when acting in accordance with written procedures and this investment policy and exercising due diligence shall be relieved of personal responsibility for an individual security's credit risk or market price changes.
-Investments shall be made with judgment and care under circumstances then prevailing, which persons of prudence, discretion and intelligence exercise in the management of their own
+- a) Mark to Market: In accordance with Governmental Accounting Standards Board (GASB) Statement 40, the portfolio will be marked to market on a monthly or more frequent basis and treated as "Available for Sale" for reporting purposes. - b) Wires, ACHs, and other electronic transfers: Electronic transfers will require either dual control in the establishment of a repetitive transaction or dual control in the release of a non-repetitive transaction. - c) Prudent Investor: Treasury staff will at all times be held to the "Prudent Investor Standard" when investing, reinvesting, purchasing, acquiring, exchanging, selling, or managing public funds.
+The County Treasurer and his/her deputies shall act with care, skill, prudence, and diligence under the circumstances then prevailing, specifically including, but not limited to, the general economic conditions and the anticipated needs of the County and other depositors that a prudent person acting in a like capacity and familiarity with those matters would use in the conduct of investing funds of a like character and with like aims to safeguard the principal and maintain the liquidity needs of the County and other depositors.

-- affairs.
-Investments will not be made for speculation but for investment consistent with the stated objectives. - e) Ethics and Conflicts of Interest: County officers, employees, agents and any others who may be directly involved in the investment decision making process shall adhere to all applicable laws regarding conflicts of interest and refrain from personal business activity that could conflict with the proper execution and management of the investment program or that could impair their ability to make impartial decisions.
+- d) Indemnification: The Treasurer and his or her staff, when acting in accordance with written procedures and this investment policy and exercising due diligence, shall be relieved of personal responsibility for an individual security's credit risk or market price changes.
+Investments shall be made with judgment and care under the circumstances then prevailing, which persons of prudence, discretion, and intelligence exercise in the management of their own affairs.
+Investments will not be made for speculation but for investments consistent with the stated objectives. - e) Ethics and Conflicts of Interest: County officers, employees, agents, and any others who may be directly involved in the investment decision-making process shall adhere to all applicable laws regarding conflicts of interest and refrain from personal business activity that could conflict with the proper execution and management of the investment program or that could impair their ability to make impartial decisions.
 Individuals making or advising on investment decisions shall refrain from conducting personal investment transactions with the same individual firm with whom business is conducted on behalf of the County.
 The receipt of gifts is subject to the disclosure requirements and limitations set forth in sections §87200 and §89503 of the Government Code.
-In addition, the receipt of honoraria is prohibited. - f) Delegation of Authority Government Code §53607: California Government Code §53607 authorizes the County Board of Supervisors the authority to delegate the investment function to the County Treasurer for a one-year period.
-The Treasurer shall thereafter assume full responsibility for those transactions until the authority is revoked or expires. - g) Transactions Records: All Treasury records will be maintained in accordance with the County's adopted records retention policy.
+In addition, the receipt of honoraria is prohibited. - f) Delegation of Authority Government Code §53607: California Government Code §53607 authorizes the County Board of Supervisors to delegate the investment function to the County Treasurer for a one-year period.
+The Treasurer shall thereafter assume full responsibility for those transactions until the authority is revoked or expires and shall act in accordance with established written procedures and internal controls for the operation of the investment program consistent with this investment policy. - g) Transactions Records: All Treasury records will be maintained in accordance with the County's adopted records retention policy.